Social Justice in Focus

 Keywords: refugee youth, social justice, activism, arts-based research, participatory photography

-Go to: Project videos, Findings, Publication
+Jump to: Project videos, Findings, Publications & Reports

 This research project was a collaboration between the CYRRC, Mount Saint Vincent University (MSVU), the Nova Scotia College of Art and Design (NSCAD), the Immigrant Services Association of Nova Scotia (ISANS), and Youth Art Connection (YAC).
 Ten youth between the ages of 17 and 24 with refugee experience participated in a series of workshops to explore concepts and issues of social justice and social activism and learn about participatory photography methods—the use of photography to represent specific issues or questions of concern.
 Youth used the skills developed at workshops to take photos that communicate their lived experiences and the social justice concepts they wished to share within the group and beyond.